GMfatcat/GO_gis_server/README.md

 5. Finish All GIS GRID SUM save to redis(expire time is controlable now, now set to 10 sec)
 6. Construct simple dashboard by python ```dash plotly```, not integrated with GO server yet.
 7. SVG on the dashboard download from [svgrepo](https://www.svgrepo.com/)
 8. Finsh Intergrating with GO server and Redis cache (However, there's still some time knid of buggy:dizzy_face:)

+## More Details see word documentation in /report/  :page_facing_up:

 ## Redis-Server Commands :hugs:
 ```=